puristajs/purista/website/src/handbook/6._logging/0_Logging.md

 ---
-order: 0
+order: 1
-title: Logging, tracing and metrics with PURISTA typescript based framework
+title: Logging
-shortTitle: Logging and metrics
+shortTitle: Logging
-description: Logging and metrics in PURISTA typescript nodejs backend framework applications and how to use them.
+description: Logging in PURISTA typescript nodejs backend framework applications and how to use them.
 tag:
   - typescript
   - nodejs